ros-tooling/libstatistics_collector/QUALITY_DECLARATION.md

 ### API Stability Policy [1.iv]

 `libstatistics_collector` will not break public API within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
+If a breaking change is introduced, ROS2 distributions will pin to a specific major version.

 ### ABI Stability Policy [1.v]

 `libstatistics_collector` contains C++ code and therefore must be concerned with ABI stability, and will maintain ABI stability within a ROS distribution.
+If a breaking change is introduced, ROS2 distributions will pin to a specific major version.

 ### ABI and ABI Stability Within a Released ROS Distribution [1.vi]

 `libstatistics_collector` will not break API nor ABI within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
+If a breaking change is introduced, ROS2 distributions will pin to a specific major version.

 ## Change Control Process [2]